What is a ductless mini split system?

 Heat pumps are much more energy efficient than conventional furnaces and air conditioners.
 You can save up to 30% on your monthly energy bills.
 You are using heat that is in the air, and air is free.
 The electricity it takes to operate the unit is much less expensive than the cost of fuel to other benefits the mini splits systems can be installed in any room.
 This saves the costly expense of adding duct work to the attic, crawl space or in some cases it would mean tearing out walls to add duct work.
 This allows you to heat the area without duct work.
 A one or two head unit can be installed in one day, with very little mess or inconvenience to you the homeowner.

 You can heat with multi zones.
 This allows you to only heat or cool the rooms you use, not the entire house.
 Again, this saves you money.
 It also allows you to control your comfort level.
 You may want the living areas warmer and cooler in the bedrooms.
 One outside condenser can operate multiple indoor heads.
 They are whisper quiet.
 You can cool your home without the loud noise of the window units.
 The motor is so quiet; you will forget it is on.
-Your home stays a steady temperature, just a steady warm temperature, no heating up and cooling down of the furnace.
+Your home stays a steady temperature.

 Yes, they will work in northern Michigan’s colder temperatures.
 They are designed to work in temperatures below freezing.
 However, it is necessary you have another primary heat source for those cold bitter days.